• Skip to main content

 • On a back burner, your potatoes are boiling.
 Once tender, blend with milk, butter, salt and pepper.

 This recipe can hold 6-8 thin chicken cutlets and trust me, you'll be loving these leftovers!
-It microwaves well for lunch the next day, but you can also put the chicken right back in the pan and simmer on low to reheat which is what I usually do.
+It microwaves well for lunch the next day, but you can also put the chicken right back in the pan and simmer on low to reheat.

 • How to Make Perfect Chicken Piccata